The demand for food in the UK

 The changing demand for food in the UK

-Seasonal food refers to the times of year when the harvest or the flavour of a given type food is at its peak.
+Seasonal food refers to the times of the year when the harvest or the flavour of a given type of food is at its peak.
 This is usually the time when the item is harvested.
 Before supermarkets, most food eaten in the UK was sourced in the UK and seasonal.
 Fruit and vegetables were available according to the season.
-For example, during the summer months, lettuce and strawberries were widely available, whereas during the winter parsnips and cabbage were sold.
+For example, during the summer months, lettuce and strawberries were widely available, whereas, during the winter, parsnips and cabbage were sold.
 Food was also preserved by being bottled, frozen and pickled.

 Even seasonal fruits and vegetables are imported from other countries.
-It can be cheaper for for food to be grown in low income countries and transported to the UK, despite the increased food miles.
-47 percent of the UK’s food was imported in 2013.
+It can be cheaper for food to be grown in low-income countries and transported to the UK, despite the increased food miles.
+Forty-five per cent of the UK’s food was imported in 2019.

-The increase in demand for non-seasonal products has brought both challenges and benefits for low-income countries (LICs) such as Kenya and the Carribean.
+Demand for non-seasonal products has brought challenges and benefits for low-income countries (LICs) such as Kenya and the Caribbean.

 The main benefits are:

 There has been an increasing demand for organic food in the UK.
-Organic food is produced without the use of chemicals such as fertilisers and pesticides.
+Organic food is produced without chemicals such as fertilisers and pesticides.
 Organic produce includes meat, fruit and vegetables.

-Organic farmers operate without chemical pesticides by using natural predators to consume pests such as ladybirds eating blackfly.
+Organic farmers operate without chemical pesticides by using natural predators to consume pests such as ladybirds eating blackflies.
 Crops are rotated to maintain nutrients.
 Also, natural fertilisers are used.
-In order to combat weeds, mechanical weeders are used instead of chemicals.
-Animals are reared without the use of drugs, such as hormones to promote growth.
+To combat weeds, mechanical weeders are used instead of chemicals.
+Animals are reared without drugs, such as hormones, to promote growth.

-Organic food has grown in popularity since the 1990s for a number of reasons.
+Organic food has grown in popularity since the 1990s for several reasons.
 These include:

-Demand for organic food declined between 2009-11 which is due to the global recession leading to households having reduced incomes.
-Organic food is more expensive because yields (crops) are lower than on farms that use chemicals.
+Demand for organic food declined between 2009-11 due to the global recession leading to households having reduced incomes.
+Organic food is more expensive because yields (crops) are lower than farms that use chemicals.
 However, people are prepared to pay the extra as they believe organic produce tastes better.
 Supermarkets now sell 75% of organic food in the UK.
-The remaining 25% is sold at farmers markets and vegetable box schemes (where organic vegetables are delivered to the customer’s door).
-The most popular organic products are dairy produce including milk, cheese and yoghurt.
+The remaining 25% is sold at farmers’ markets and vegetable box schemes (where organic vegetables are delivered to the customer’s door).
+The most popular organic products are dairy products, including milk, cheese and yoghurt.